-Give it time to get used to the smell, and the feeling of walking around with something around its neck.
-You could even train it by offering treats every time it has the collar on.
-That’s the trick that we’ve always used, and it has never let us down.
+Give your cat time to get used to the smell and the feeling of walking around with something around their neck.
+You could even train them by offering treats every time they have a temporary collar on.

 Featured Image Credit: bmf-foto.de, Shutterstock